Eating: Disorders

 Physiologically, eating is generally triggered by hunger, but there are numerous physical and psychological conditions that can affect appetite and disrupt normal eating patterns.
 These include depression, food allergies, ingestion of certain chemicals, bulimia, anorexia nervosa, pituitary gland malfunction and other endocrine problems, and numerous other illnesses and eating disorders.
 A chronic lack of nutritious food can cause various illnesses, and will eventually lead to starvation.

-When this happens in a locality on a massive scale, it is considered a famine.
+While changes in appetite can result from various physical and psychological conditions, including depression, allergies, and anxiety; anorexia and bulimia are specific eating disorders that profoundly impact the entire body.
+In anorexia nervosa, people restrict their calorie intake out of fear of gaining weight.
+This malnutrition leads to an unhealthy weight, significantly impacting overall health.
+Bulimia is characterized by recurrent episodes of binge eating, involving the consumption of a substantial amount of food within a short period.
+Subsequently, individuals engage in maladaptive behaviors, such as inducing vomiting, excessive physical activity, and using laxatives as compensatory measures.

 If eating and drinking is not possible, as is often the case when recovering from surgery, alternatives are enteral nutrition and parenteral nutrition.